Last Updated on

 - Welcome programmes – To give customers an introduction to your brand, communicate the value proposition and deliver a tailored initial welcome message.

-- Lapsed or reactivation campaigns – For customers where transaction frequency and engagement is going down, you can create a “come back” campaign which reels these customers back in with an incentive or promotional discount, based on their purchase history.
+- Lapsed or reactivation campaigns – For customers where transaction frequency and engagement is going down, you can create a “win back” campaign which reels these customers back in with an incentive or promotional discount, based on their purchase history.

 - Personalised content – Delivering tailored messages, imagery, promotions and value propositions based on customer preferences.